awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 aws iam list-policies --scope Local --only-attached --policy-usage-filter PermissionsPolicy
 ```

 From the response, he captures the ARN for each policy\.
-Arnav then generates a service last accessed data report for each policy using the following command\.
+Arnav then generates a report for service last accessed data for each policy using the following command\.

 ```
 aws iam generate-service-last-accessed-details --arn arn:aws:iam::123456789012:policy/ExamplePolicy1